 Cuban Pasteries to Love

 Pastelitos de Guayaba

 If you are looking to whip up a scrumptious Cuban dessert then I would look no further than the Pastelitos de Guayaba (guava).
-This pastry has a yummy center than just oozes out guava goodness!
-Aside from contrary belief, real guavas or guava jam is not used in this recipe.
+This pastry has a yummy center that just oozes out guava goodness!
+Aside from contrary beliefs, real guavas or guava jam is not used in this recipe.
 The best way to achieve the sweetness of this Cuban-styled dessert and soft center of the pastelitos is by using a thick guava jelly or paste.
 The outside of this guava pastry is made from puff pastry.
 If you are making this dessert at home, then I recommend using a frozen puff pastry such as Pepperidge Farm if you are in the States.